 - Citizens on Patrol— Specially trained volunteers conduct routine neighborhood patrols both on foot and in unmarked police vehicles, providing an extra set of eyes and ears.
-In addition to reporting suspicious activity, volunteers conduct house checks, report streetlight outages and assist with traffic control and other duties as requested by police officers.
+In addition to reporting suspicious activity, volunteers conduct vacation home checks, report streetlight outages and assist with traffic control and other duties as requested by police officers.

 - Citizens Response—A team of SHCPA volunteers can be activated by the Police Department to assist with storms, searches and other emergency situations.